-If a child/young person makes an allegation or raises a concern about a member of staff (including supply staff), governor, visitor or volunteer the Head Teacher/Principal should be informed immediately.
+If a child/young person makes an allegation or raises a concern about a member of staff (including supply staff), governor, visitor or volunteer the Headteacher should be informed immediately.
 If the allegation or concern falls within the following criteria, the LADO will be contacted at the earliest possibly opportunity and within 1 working day:

-- behaved in a way that has harmed or may have harmed a a child/young person; - possibly committed a criminal offence against or related to a child/young person; - behaved in a way that indicates they may pose a risk of harm to children/young people. - behaved or may have behaved in a way that indicates they may not be suitable to work with children/young people.
+- behaved in a way that has harmed or may have harmed a child/young person; - possibly committed a criminal offence against or related to a child/young person;

+- behaved in a way that indicates they may pose a risk of harm to children/young people. - behaved or may have behaved in a way that indicates they may not be suitable to work with children/young people.

-The Head Teacher/Principal will not carry out the investigation him/herself or interview pupils.
+The Headteacher will not carry out the investigation him/herself or interview pupils.